Be sure to head on over the The Stamping Scrapper to see

 Tulle Flowers ~ I was cutting some tulle to

 put in my flower and decided the red didn't provide enough contrast,

 and set it aside - right on top of the pink heart.
 Wouldn't you know

 that I was looking for a way to add dimension/texture to the heart and

 this was just perfect, so I cut some more tulle using my Tattered

 Florals Die.
 I sprayed adhesive on the back to adhere them to the page.

 Basic Grey ~ Hello Lucious - Honeyed, Simply Grand

 I am blessed to work in an industry I love.
-In the spirit of full disclosure, I am currently working as a freelance designer in some capacity for the following companies: Donna Salazar Designs, Helmar, and Leaky Shed Studio.
+In the spirit of full disclosure, I am currently working as a freelance designer in some capacity for the following companies: Donna Salazar Designs, Scraps of Elegance, Leaky Shed Studio, and Helmar.
 While I am compensated by these companies in product, I maintain the freedom as an independent designer to say what I truly think of their products.
 I will never recommend something that I don't personally use and enjoy.